Chantilly-Tiffany: Canada (1970s–1980s)

+North America (1980s–1990s)

-One major advocate of the Chantilly was Tracy Oraas, who began her involvement with the breed in 1988 when she responded to a classified ad advertising "chocolate kittens."
-Oraas got in touch with Siamese Oriental breeder Jan DeRegt, and Oraas and DeRegt undertook efforts to reestablish the breed after consulting a TICA judge.
+One major advocate of the Chantilly was Tracy Oraas (Opurrtune Cattery) from Canada, who began her involvement with the breed in 1988 when she responded to a classified ad advertising "chocolate kittens."
+Oraas got in touch with Siamese Oriental breeder Jan DeRegt (Jan's PrettyCats Cattery) also from Canada, and Oraas and DeRegt undertook efforts to reestablish the breed after consulting a TICA judge.
 This judge expressed that nothing on the show bench compared with them.
-It took some major detective work, including calls to every veterinarian in Florida, but they managed to contact the Tiffany's original breeders, Robinson and Lund.
-Oraas and DeRegt also concluded that the Burmese breed was never used in any Tiffany breeding program.
-Their research did reveal that English breeders had crossed Foreign Longhairs (in an attempt to recreate an Angora-type cat).
-They suspect that the Tiffany may have been a product of these efforts.
-Since none of the original Chantillys could be found, they established the breed using registered European Angoras, Havana Browns, Abyssinians and Nebelungs.
+It took some major detective work, including calls to every veterinarian in Florida, but they managed to contact the original Chantilly breeders, Robinson and Lund.
+Oraas and DeRegt also concluded that the Burmese breed was never used in any Chantilly breeding program.
+Their research did reveal that English breeders had crossed Foreign Longhair (Angora), Havana Brown and Abyssinian cats in an attempt to recreate an Angora-type cat.
+They suspect that the Chantilly may have been a product of these efforts.
+Since none of the original Chantillys could be found, they established the breed using registered European Angora, Havana Brown, Abyssinian/Somali and Nebelung cats.